divyaagrawal2301/PEPCO/README.md

 2. ATM Machine
 3. Pile of Plates

+Applications of stacks.
+1. Inifix to postfix and prefix conversions.
+2.Balanced Brackets.
+3.Memory Managements.

 <b> Vectors are resizable arrays </b>

 In a stack, we can follow operations such as push(), pop(), remove(), empty().